 En route to Okonjima there is the opportunity to stop for a visit at REST (www.restafrica.org) which is housed on a piece of land adjacent to Okonjima, just before entering the reserve.
 For a donation, be shown around facilities including an interpretation centre with information on the various animals species they work with including Cape Griffon vultures, the spotted rubber frog, pangolin, Damara dik-dik, dwarf python and wild dog.
 REST is also home to some non-releasable Cape Griffon vultures as well as having a hide at the 'Vulture Restaurant'.
 Definitely a bonus for anyone wanting to learn about Namibia's wildlife and contribute in a meaningful way.

 Located midway between Windhoek and Etosha National Park, the Okonjima Nature Reserve was established as a protected area in which orphaned cats can be rehabilitated.
-Entirely fenced and covering a vast area of wild savannah, this important reserve is home to leopard, cheetah, spotted hyena and wild dog.Founded by AfriCat, Okonjima is part of greater conservation project.
-The rehabilitated carnivores roam freely within, but radio-tracking, health checks and research gathering are all part of a concerted effort to learn more about these threatened species.
+Entirely fenced and covering a vast area of wild savannah, this important reserve is home to leopard, cheetah, spotted hyena and wild dog.Founded by AfriCat, Okonjima is part of greater conservation project in which the rehabilitated carnivores roam freely.
+Radio-tracking, health checks and research gathering are all part of a concerted effort to learn more about these threatened species.

-You will be staying at Okonjima Plains Camp
+You will be staying at Okonjima Plains Camp, Half board

 Track Big Cats with AfriCatTrack cheetahs or leopards alongside AfriCat's experts.
 Set out on foot or in a 4x4, depending on which carnivores are known to be in the area.
-The big cats within the reserve have all been fitted with radio collars, allowing them to be closely monitored.
-Researchers pay attention to their welfare, condition and hunting successes.AfriCat's large carnivore rehabilitation programme was initiated in 2000, in order to return captive cheetahs to their natural environment.
-Since then the project has expanded and accelerated, with the ultimate aim of returning more large carnivores to the wild.
+The big cats within the reserve have all been fitted with radio collars, allowing them to be closely monitored and Researchers record their welfare, condition and hunting successes.AfriCat's large carnivore rehabilitation programme was initiated in 2000 to return captive cheetahs to their natural environment.
+Since then, the project has expanded and accelerated, with the ultimate aim of returning more large carnivores to the wild.
 In 2010, four wild dogs were released by AfriCat into the reserve.
-The release has been a success and the pack is now taking down adult prey.
+The release has been a success and the pack is now hunting and taking down adult prey.

 Drive from Okonjima Nature Reserve to Windhoek